johnshearing/beemocracy/Beemocracy2.0.md

 #### Possible Exploits
   * Loading the Random Jury Pool With Elite Scouts Under The Control Of A Special Interest
-    * The investment in becoming an elite scout and earning rank and privilage must be so high that the cost of generating several disposable elite scout identities sufficient to load a jury with digital signatures controlled by a special interest will be prohibitively expensive.
+    * The investment in becoming an elite scout and earning rank and privilege must be so high that the cost of generating several disposable elite scout identities sufficient to load a jury with digital signatures controlled by a special interest will be prohibitively expensive.

 #### **Constitutional Issues**
   * Decentralization Alone Can't Stop Cardano Governance From Becoming Like The Central Banks.